Retail Privacy and Data Regulation

 Ontario released a new Digital and Data Strategy in spring 2021.
 This included proposals for “Canada’s first provincial data authority” and a new artificial intelligence framework.

 In summer and fall of 2021, the province also released and consulted on a White Paper proposing a new, made-in-Ontario privacy law.
 The White Paper included stringent data privacy proposals for new provincial private sector privacy legislation inspired by federal, Quebec and international privacy reforms.
+Following these consultations, the province did not move forward at the time with a made-in-Ontario privacy law.

 Read More: White Paper: Modernizing Privacy Law in Ontario